Saudi Arabia

 • The tax incentives shall expire on the earlier of:

-• The elapse of the 30 years period.
+• The elapsing of the 30-years period.

 Amendments to Zakat and Income Tax By-Laws

-The amendments cover the deductibility of expenses for Taxpayers, the procedures of the tax and Zakat litigation process, and the WHT rates on intercompany transactions among other amendments.
+The amendments cover the deductibility of expenses for taxpayers, the procedures of the tax and Zakat litigation process, and the WHT rates on inter-company transactions, among other amendments.

 The importance of these amendments arises from their extended impact on non-resident taxpayers in Saudi with respect to their income derived from a source in Saudi, particularly through related parties and branches of foreign companies.